ErisonBarros/ErisonBarros/README.md

 https://erobeng.wixsite.com/ufpe

 # Trabalhos Técnicos

-*  Georreferenciamento para Certificação de Imóveis Rurais de Projetos de Assentamento	2014
+- Georeferencing for Rural Property Certification of Settlement Projects 2014
-*  Participação no Relatório de Controle Ambiental – RCA referente à construção de um atracadouro e retificação da margem direita do Rio Potengi Natal/RN	2014
+- Participation in the Environmental Control Report - RCA concerning the construction of a mooring and rectification of the right bank of the Potengi River Natal/RN 2014
-*  Plano Geral de Implantação do Parque do Jiquiá - Torre do Zeppelin - no bairro do Jiquiá, município Recife-PE.
+- General Implementation Plan for the Jiquiá Park - Zeppelin Tower - in the district of Jiquiá, municipality of Recife-PE.
 2014
-*  Elaboração de Estudo de Impacto Ambiental/ Relatório de Impacto Ambiental (EIA- RIMA), Planos Básicos Ambientais – PBAs, Audiências Públicas e licenciamento ambiental, referente ao Projeto Executivo de Duplicação da Rodovia BR-116/CE, trecho: Pacajus, Boqueirão do Cesário , com 58,94 km de extensão.
+- Elaboration of the Environmental Impact Study / Environmental Impact Report (EIA- RIMA), Basic Environmental Plans - PBAs, Public Hearings and environmental licensing, related to the Executive Project of Duplication of BR-116/CE highway, stretch: Pacajus, Boqueirão do Cesário , with 58.94 km of extension.
 2013
-*  ELABORAÇÃO DOS MAPAS DE ESTUDO DE IMAPCTO AMBIENTAL DA DUPLICAÇAO E CONSERVAÇAO DA BR 423 ENTRE OS MUNCIPIOS DE SAO CAETANO A GARANHUNS	2013
+- ELABORATION OF THE MAPS OF THE ENVIRONMENTAL IMPACT STUDY OF THE DUPLICATION AND CONSERVATION OF BR 423 BETWEEN THE TOWNS OF SAO CAETANO AND GARANHUNS 2013
-*  Produção Relevante    Testes e Homologação no Sistema de Gestão Fundiária- SIGEF	2013
+- Relevant Production Tests and Approval of the Land Management System - SIGEF 2013
-*  Elaboração do inventário florestal, Plano Desmatamento Racional e projeto de Reposição Florestal de uma área de 40 hectares na área de implantação do Terminal Aquaviário do Pecém/CE.
+- Elaboration of the Forest Inventory, Rational Deforestation Plan and Forest Replacement project of a 40 hectares area in the implementation area of the Pecém/CE Waterway Terminal.
 2012
-*   Relatório Técnico de Indentificação e Delimitação do Território da Comunidade Remanescente de Quilombo do Tímbó	2011
+- Technical Report of Indentification and Delimitation of the Territory of the Quilombo Remnant Community of Tímbó 2011

 # Formação Acadêmica
 * Doutorado em andamento em Engenharia Civil  - 2017 - Atual Universidade Federal de Pernambuco
   Orientador: Maurício Oliveira de Andrade
-* Mestrado em Ciênc.
-Geodésicas e Tecnologias da Geoinformação - 2009 - 2011
+* Mestrado em Ciências Geodésicas e Tecnologias da Geoinformação - 2009 - 2011
 * Especialização em Auditória, Avaliação e Perícia em Engenharia - 2012 - 2014
 * Graduação em Engenharia Cartográfica - 2001 - 2007
 * Curso técnico/profissionalizante - 1996 - 1999